njsutliff/week2/README.md

 # Gomoku
+Nikhil Sutliff - Week 2 of Dev10 Program
 ## High-Level

-Create a user interface for existing Gomoku game classes by adding new Java classes and methods. _Existing_ Gomoku classes cover all game rules. _New_ code collects user input and displays feedback.
+ User interface for pre-provided Gomoku game classes by adding new Java classes and methods._Existing_ Gomoku classes cover all game rules. _New_ code collects user input and displays feedback.
 It is user interface only.

 ## Requirements